<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 By law, tipped employees are required to...

-• accurately report to their employer all tips (both cash and credit card tips) for every month they received more than $20 in total tips.
+• Accurately report all tips (both cash and credit card tips) to their employer for every month they receive more than $20 in total tips.

 Withholding requirements for employers